cosmopolityan/admidio/README.md

 - **Forum Support**: Share your knowledge and help fellow users in the [forum](https://forum.admidio.org).
 - **Documentation**: Contribute to our [documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) and improve user resources.
 - **Translations**: Translate Admidio into other languages or update existing translations.
 You can also translate our [documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) into English.
+(P.S.
+Added russian translation via [Transifex](https://explore.transifex.com/admidio/program/#:~:text=26%25-,Russian,-15%25))
 - **Development**: If you have PHP programming skills and knowledge of HTML, CSS, and JavaScript, you can help improve Admidio.
 Find our software on GitHub and learn about contributing in our [wiki](https://www.admidio.org/dokuwiki/doku.php?id=en:entwickler:fehlerkorrekturen_in_mehreren_versionen).

 If you identify with any of the above roles, we invite you to join our team and contribute to making Admidio one of the best free membership software solutions.